What is Fintech – Financial Technology?

 3. Consumer-to-consumer (C2C) fintech services.

-This type of service is designed to help consumers interact with each other.
+C2C services are designed to help consumers interact with each other.
 Some C2C fintech providers can replace traditional banking functions with peer-to-peer alternatives.
 Technologies like this are changing how consumers manage their finances by reducing their dependency on physical cash.

 One of the best examples of these services is Venmo.
 This technology has revolutionized the way people exchange money.
 Rather than trading cash or checks, consumers can send money directly to each other, instantly and often with no charge.
-Even Google has experimented in this space by allowing Gmail users to attach cash directly to emails.

-Fintech can help businesses manage cash more efficiently.
+Fintech helps businesses manage cash more efficiently.

 In the modern world, technology is no longer a nice-to-have – it’s a must.
 Which is why businesses should pay close attention to developments in the fintech industry and take advantage of the benefits of this new technology.